OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 You either create or destroy water.

-**_Create Water._** You create up to 10 gallons of clean water within range in an open container.
+**_Create Water_**.
+You create up to 10 gallons of clean water within range in an open container.
 Alternatively, the water falls as rain in a 30-foot cube within range, extinguishing exposed flames in the area.

-**_Destroy Water._** You destroy up to 10 gallons of water in an open container within range.
+**_Destroy Water_**.
+You destroy up to 10 gallons of water in an open container within range.
 Alternatively, you destroy fog in a 30-foot cube within range.

-**_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, you create or destroy 10 additional gallons of water, or the size of the cube increases by 5 feet, for each slot level above 1st.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 2nd level or higher, you create or destroy 10 additional gallons of water, or the size of the cube increases by 5 feet, for each slot level above 1st.

 ##### Create Undead